Facebook & Instagram Paid Performance Report

 - Toggle Show Spend on or off depending on your preferences.

-- Navigate to the Right Bar and select the ad accounts you want to include campaigns from in the report.
+- Navigate to the Filter Menu and select the ad accounts you want to include campaigns from in the report.

-- Click Filter by Campaign.
-The Filter by Campaign popup appears with all of your campaigns contained in the ad account.
+- Click Select Campaigns.
+The Select Campaign popup appears with all of your campaigns contained in the ad account.

 - Select or deselect the campaigns you want to include.